hecerinc/Notes-On/finanzas/chap11.md

 #### 2. Bonds

-Bonds are _liabilities_ &emdash; they're IOUs from the issuer.
+Bonds are _liabilities_ &mdash; they're IOUs from the issuer.
 Governments and corporations issue bonds that pay a stated return, called _interest_.
 An individual who invests in bonds receives a stipulated interest income, typically paid every six months, plus the return of the principal (face) value of th bond at maturity.

 **Example**:

 ```
-If you purchased a $1,000 bond that paid 5% interest in semiannual installments, then you could expect to receive $25 every six months (i.e., 5% x 0.5 years x $1,000) and at maturity, recover the $1,000 face value of the bond.
+If you purchased a $1,000 bond that paid 5% interest in semiannual installments,
+then you could expect to receive $25 every six months (i.e., 5% x 0.5 years x $1,000) and at maturity,
+recover the $1,000 face value of the bond.
 ```

 **A bond can be bought or sold prior to maturity**, at a price that may differ from its face value because bond prices, like common stock prices, fluctuate in the market.